drtnf/hanabAI/README.md

 Good luck.

-##Compiling and Running:
+## Compiling and Running:
--Your agent class should be in the package agents, and import the package hanabAI.
+- Your agent class should be in the package agents, and import the package hanabAI.
--To compile use your favorite IDE, or from the command line, use:
+- To compile use your favorite IDE, or from the command line, use:
  `javac -d bin src/*/*.java`
--To run a game, you can edit the main method in hanabAI.Hanabi to use your agents, rather than agents.BasicAgent.
+- To run a game, you can edit the main method in hanabAI.Hanabi to use your agents, rather than agents.BasicAgent.
 However, it is better to build a contest class in the default package to run extensive experiments.
--To run the main method in hanabAI.Hanabi, use your favorite IDE, or from the commandline, use:
+- To run the main method in hanabAI.Hanabi, use your favorite IDE, or from the commandline, use:
  `java -cp bin hanabAI.Hanabi`